astropy/halotools/docs/model_building/model_components/phase_space_models/profile_template_tutorial.rst

 4. Likewise, ``mdef`` is parsed with the `model_defaults.get_halo_mass_key` function and the returned value is bound to the ``prim_haloprop_key`` instance attribute.
 This guarantees that the `~AnalyticDensityProf` sub-class instance will use the halo_table column that is consistent with the input mass definition.

-At the conclusion of the constructor, three empty sequences are bound to the instance.
+At the conclusion of the constructor, a few empty sequences are bound to the instance.
+These are documented in the :ref:`param_dict_mechanism` and :ref:`prof_param_keys_mechanism`.